jeffrose/emitter/docs/api.md

 ### Emitter.prototype.emitEvent

-Execute the listeners for the given event `type` with the supplied `data`.
-This a lower-level function and *does not support namespaced events*.
+Execute the listeners for the specified event `type` with the supplied `data`.
+This a lower-level function and *does not support namespaced events* like `emitter.emit()`.

 Returns `true` if the event had listeners, `false` otherwise.